 I mean no judgement nor virtue signaling here, only that we fell in love with his photo via the internet, and through a rescue organization arranged his transport to Oregon, where we lived at the time.
 (Warning: Do not try this with Real People.)
 I was very concerned about all of this, expressed it often, and was voted down by my wife.
 This is not an unusual outcome.

 Today Giordi and I had our customary walk through this area.
 As a city boy, and even with having had a fair amount of outdoor and - daresay - wilderness experience, and being able to roam “wherever” and have no fear of being lost or attacked (other than an occasional pack of coyotes, who only want to be left alone, which we are eager to do), it took a while to get used to being “untethered” from the marks of civilization.
-Today I took a different way, and Giordi did his customary run so that I could no longer see nor communicate with him – normally an upsetting experience for me – and I found myself, while not lost, uncomfortable with where I might go to get back to the house.
+Today I took a different way, and Giordi did his customary run so that I could no longer see nor communicate with him – normally an upsetting experience for me – and I found myself, while not lost, uncomfortable with which way I might go to get back to the house.

 We came upon a very old and rusty barbed wire fence, from who knows how long ago, mostly down on the ground and barely supported by crooked and aged weathered Juniper tree poles, and Giordi promptly jumped through and ran away.

-I ask the Reader to forgive the pedantic wording, and put your Self in the mind of a seventy-six-year-old male who finally realizes that it’s okay, has always been okay, and will always be okay.
+I ask the Reader to forgive the pedantic wording, and put your Self in the mind of a seventy-seven-year-old male who finally realizes that it’s okay, has always been okay, and will always be okay.
 (Not my words, but those of a close friend and mentor of mine.)

 Upon returning to the house, and just as I opened the garage door, my cell phone rang (yes, I’m a “belt and suspenders” sort of guy in the wilderness) and it was my old friend and mentor (whom I shall henceforth call Adam, which is of course not his real name), with whom I am sharing this writing as it happens on almost a weekly basis.
 Adam wanted to know if it was okay to get my wife’s phone number, just in case he ever wanted to reach her.
 I of course thought that he realizes my death is imminent, and he would want to know when it happened, and this would be the only way to find out.
 Please understand that he has never asked for this information in the many years I have known him, more years than I have known most of my other current friends.
 Naturally I said yes, we ended the call, and I am as usual baffled by how things like this can happen.

-Today there was another misunderstanding with my wife (meaning an unexpected interruption in the ongoing placid life I like to lead) and I questioned whether life was worth living.
+Today there was another misunderstanding with my wife (meaning an unprovoked and unexpected interruption in the ongoing placid life I like to lead) and I questioned whether life was worth living.
 By now The Reader will begin to see a pattern, although for the life of me I can’t figure one out.
 But I will persist with this writing and see what happens.